ezginacar/TMDB-API-Automation-Test/README.md

 - Obtain your API key from [TMDB API Key Settings](https://www.themoviedb.org/settings/api).
 - Add the API key to the project:
   1. Open to project.
-  2. Go to 'src/test/resources/properties/prod.config.properties'
+  2. Go to 'User Defined Variables'
   3. Assign your own APIKey to the "apiKey" variable than save

 ## Steps to Use